dbsr/NZBcli/README.md

 Search and download nzb's from the commandline.

-DESCRIPTION:
+DESCRIPTION

 NZBcli is a small, basic commandline tool to search and download newsgroup releases.
 It relies heavily on the api from the newsgroup indexer newznab.
 It should work fine on similar sites making use of a similar API (some adjustments might be necesarry).

-SABNZBD INTEGRATION:
+SABNZBD INTEGRATION

 NZBcli also has very basic sabnzbd integration.
 The user can chose nzb's from the results and send them directly to sabnzbd.

-CONFIGURATION:

-    Before NZBCli can work it needs some initial configuration settings.
-The default location for the config file is '~/.nzbcli.cfg'.
-This can be changed by using the '-C' parameter.
+CONFIGURATION

+NZBcli needs some initial configuration settings, specified in '~/.nzbcli.cfg' (default location, use '-C' to override.).

-USAGE EXAMPLE:
+USAGE EXAMPLE

     $ NZBcli 'Life and Times of Tim s01e01' -c 'HDTV'

-BUGS:

-    There will be lots of bugs.
-Please report them.
-TIA

-~ Sat Dec  1 09:55:07 2012
+BUGS

+Lots, probably, report them please.
+Thanks.